bhumi2402/hospital-recomendation-system/README.md

 Tailored Recommendations: Receive personalized recommendations for the top 5 medicines, prescription details, and even workout routines based on the predicted disease.

-Flask App Integration: The entire system is powered by a Flask web application, making it easily accessible to users.
-Experience the convenience of accessing healthcare recommendations from anywhere.

 Privacy and Security: We prioritize user privacy and data security.
 Your health information is handled with the utmost confidentiality, adhering to the highest industry standards.